-In the channel industry, where B2B corporations depend on the actions of their channel partners to gauge sales, motivation is particularly important.
+In the channel, where B2B corporations depend on the actions of their channel partners to gauge sales,is particularly important.
 Unfortunately, vendors struggle to motivate, let alone communicate, with their respective distributors/resellers via the indirect sales funnel.

 Today’s marketplace is a busy and competitive environment.
 A capitalistic society built around one commonality: money.

-The modern business executive is fixated on how to increase the value of their brand, and your product can help them achieve that.
-However, establishing a successful channel partnership that goes beyond purchasing is complicated.
+The modern business executive is fixated on how to increase the value of their brand.
+Your product can help them achieve that.
+However, establishing a successful channel partnership that goes beyond purchasing is.
 If you intend to motivate distributors/resellers, you’re going to have to rely on something other than emails, phone calls and Skype for a successful channel partnership.

 1.)
 Eliminate Channel Conflict

 After surveying the market ecosystem (for what feels like an entirety), you finally have a prospect in place.
-The deal is a vendor’s dream scenario: great margins, industry influence, and long-lasting channel partner potential.
+The deal is a vendor’s dream scenario: great margins, industry influence, and successful channel partnership potential.

 But there’s a problem.

 A channel partner has similar intentions with the same reseller.
-And if (or when) they find out about your current lead nurturing endeavor, you not only risk their motivation to sell your product, you also risk losing them as a channel partner altogether.
-Whether it’s adjusting your pricing structure, designating specific sales territories, implementing a deal registration system or avoid direct sales completely—you must make absolute certain channel conflict doesn’t get in the way of a healthy B2B partnership.
+And if (or when) they find out about your current lead nurturing endeavor, you not only risk their motivation to sell your product, you also risk channel conflict doesn’t get in the way of a healthy B2B partnership..
+Whether it’s adjusting your pricing structure, designating specific sales territories, implementing a deal registration system or avoid direct sales completely—you must make absolute certain

 Live demos, responsiveness to emails/questions and presenting competitive data sheets are not enough.
 Channel partners must undergo the same training of your product as your in-house direct sales team.

-In fact, channel partners will most likely need additional training (e.g., product functionality updates, lifespan, a target demographic, marketing content positioning, etc.), as your product is most likely not the only item they are selling.
+In fact, most channel partners will need additional training (e.g., product functionality updates, lifespan, a target demographic, marketing content positioning, etc.).
+Training is crucial as your product is most likely not the only item they are selling.

 Assigning a low-level employee to manage a channel account is a drastic error in B2B relations.
 A channel manager represents the ‘medium of communication between vendor and distributor/reseller.

-Not only should a vendor’s channel manager be experienced and well-versed in multiple marketplaces, they should also be patient, sociable, reliable and exhibit sound judgment before being assigned to manage an account.
+Not only should abe experienced and well-versed in multiple marketplaces, they should also be patient, sociable, reliable and exhibit sound judgment before being assigned to manage an account.

 As a vendor, no one knows more about your product than you.
 Whether it’s sharing co-branded content with resellers or end-customers, providing promotional allowances to help current marketing efforts (i.e., market development funds), or awarding promotional allowances based on distributor/reseller sales performance (i.e., Co-op funds)—incentivize your channel with unique rewards other vendors might not.